25 June 2021

 © WWF-Australia / Tim Clark

-I’d have to say without doubt my favourite project over the last eighteen months has been helping a flying fox population adapt to rising temperatures.
+I’d have to say without doubt my favourite project over the last 18 months has been helping a flying fox population adapt to rising temperatures.
 The grey-headed flying fox is a vulnerable species, and the increase in heatwave conditions poses a real threat to their future.

 WWF-Australia helped fund the research and deployment of a novel atmospheric cooling system to help our flying fox populations stay cool.
 Heat-activated sprinklers set up in their preferred trees turn on automatically when it gets too hot, and reduce the risk of the bats experiencing heat stress.
 The day I saw the sprinklers in action, it got up to a scorching 38°C, and it was clear the flying foxes were bothered by the heat.
 But when the system was activated, they started climbing through the canopy to get closer to the sprinkler points.
 As they stretched their wings out under the water, it was clear they were really enjoying themselves, and that was really special to see.